 Visit the location or hire a planner you trust

 Freeman recommends visiting your wedding location as often as you can.
 This will give you a chance to meet in person with vendors and scope out venues.
-If that’s not a possibility, hire a planner you trust or work with a planning site like Destination Weddings, which can connect you with a reputable specialist.
-The planner or specialist can facilitate on your behalf.
+If that’s not a possibility, hire a planner who can facilitate on your behalf.

 Before you book a wedding planner, look through his or her portfolio.
 If the planner has designed weddings you love, it might be a good match.
 Be sure to call some references or check reviews on a site like WeddingWire.
 It can help if the planner has coordinated weddings at the venue or country where you’ll be throwing your nuptials since he or she will be familiar with the local laws and traditions.
 If a planner isn’t in the budget, consider booking a wedding package with the venue.
 That way, the venue will handle the finer details.

 Scope out the venue